 It is intuitive that the number (and location) of vantage points upper-bounds (and constrains) the number of anycast instances that can be found.
-Given the slow but steady decrease of the PlanetLab VPs, we unfortunately do not deem PlanetLab measurement reliable in assessing, at a fine grain, the geographic growth (which can be underestimated) or shrink (which can be due to VP decrease) of anycast deployments.
+Given the slow but steady decrease of the PlanetLab VPs, we unfortunately do not deem PlanetLab measurement reliable in assessing, at a fine grain, the geographic growth (which can be underestimated) or reduction (which can be due to VP decrease) of anycast deployments.
 We thus decided to regularly monitor anycast prefixes using 500 Ripe Atlas VPs.
 We picked targets from two key CDN players, namely Cloudflare (8 different IP/20) and Fastly (5 different IP/24).
 As per Tab.
-1, Cloudflare is the top-1 player over all anycast, and given its sheer footprint, we do not expect it to further grow: especially, the number of locations it appears already significantly exceeds (by more than a factor of $4\times$ ) the number suggested in [24].
+1, Cloudflare is the top-1 player over all anycast, and given its sheer footprint, we expect it to grow at a slower rate with respect to other deployments: especially, the number of locations appears to already significantly exceed the one3 suggested in [30].
 As such, we use Cloudflare as a litmus paper for our measurement.
 Our selection of Fastly is then motivated by the fact that despite it appears in the top-5 and so we expect it to steadily appear in our measurement, it has 1/10 the spatial footprint and 1/2 the geographic footprint of Cloudflare: so it not only has room to grow, but also possibly has the money necessary for the investment.

-In the case of Cloudflare, Fig. 7 shows that, as expected the number of instances is stable, so that fluctuations are only measurement artifacts.
-In the case of Fastly, we observed a general growth from 19 locations in June 2016 to 24 in June 2017 (except for a stable IP/24 with only 7 different locations).
-For references purposes, 33 locations are mentioned in [8], which corresponds to a 73% recall, in line with expectations for the iGreedy methodology [19]).
+Fig. 7 comprises three lines: for Cloudflare, we report the average over all IP/20, whereas for Fastly we cherry pick 2 out of the 5 IP/24 we monitored, that are representative of the typical (Fastly-1) and smaller-than-typical Fastly deployment (Fastly-2).
+In the case of Cloudflare the figure shows that, as expected, the number of instances is stable (i.e., the growth rate is slow with respect to our observation window), so that fluctuations are only measurement artifacts.
+Whereas the Fastly-1 IP/24 remains stable IP/24 with only 7 different locations, in the case of the Fastly-2 IP/24, we observe a growth from 19 locations in June 2016 to 24 in June 2017.
+For reference purposes, 33 locations are mentioned in [16]: this corresponds to a 73% recall, in line with expectations for the iGreedy methodology [26].
 Latency measurements are shown in the bottom part of the figure.
 We can observe a 10% of latency reduction also for stable deployments (Fastly-1 and Cloudflare) and it thus to be imputed to other causes (e.g., increased peering connectivity).
-At the same time, at least for Fastly, it appears that increasing the number of instances reduces the average latency toward our RIPE Atlas probes by an additional 5%, and halves the 95th percentile (from 137ms in June 2016 to 68ms in June 2017), unlike expectations [24].
+At the same time, at least for Fastly, it appears that increasing the number of instances reduces the average latency toward our RIPE Atlas probes by an additional 5%, and halves the 95th percentile (from 137ms in June 2016 to 68ms in June 2017), unlike expectations [30].
+A significant take-away from Fig. 7 is that the advantage to increase the catchment size appears to have diminishing returns: in other words, the (delay) gain from Fastly-1 to Fastly-2 is significant, whereas the (delay) gain to expand further to reach the size of Cloudflare deployment is modest.
+Clearly, the fact that L and F DNS root servers and Cloudflare [15] deployments significantly exceed 100 distinct locations, implies that one size may not fit all for anycast deployments - and that further research is needed to provide a more accurate answer so as to what should be a reasonable size for anycast catchments.